Ex-priest convicted of child rape set to leave prison

 "Research and experience teach us that age does not cure pedophilia.
 Often age gives predators an advantage.
 People may see an old man and assume he is harmless.
 That is not the case."

-It is not clear where Shanley will go after his release.
+It is not clear where Shanley will end up after his release.
 The Catholic Church has treatment facilities for clergy and former clergy accused of sexual abuse, Dorris noted.

 "We hope that they will insist Shanley live in a facility where he can receive treatment and where he will have no access to children."